Skip to product information

 If 'Cloth of Gold' is the sunshine, 'Ruby Gem' is the wine.
 This spectacular heritage variety produces dense flower spikes in a deep, glowing shade of ruby-red to velvety crimson.
 The petals have a unique, satin-like texture that seems to absorb the light, giving the flower heads a rich, heavy appearance.

 Like all traditional wallflowers, the scent is incredible.
 On a sunny spring day, 'Ruby Gem' releases a warm, spicy clove fragrance that wafts through the garden.
-It is the perfect plant for adding depth and drama to your spring bedding displays.
+It is the perfect plant for adding depth and drama to your spring bedding displays, looking particularly stunning when planted alongside crisp white tulips.

 Wallflowers are classic Biennials.

 Top Tip: Pinch them!
-When the young plants are about 10-15cm tall in late summer, pinch out the central growing tip.
+When the young plants are about 10-15cm tall in late summer, nip off the top growing tip.
 This forces the plant to branch out, creating a bushy shape with many more flower spikes.

 Wallflowers are best raised in a "nursery bed" outdoors before moving to their final spot.